 Source: Tightwad Gazette

 In July or August it is best to keep your car doors locked or you are apt to end up with a backseat full of oversized zucchini.
 My solution is both simple and thrifty.
 For the giant ones, de-seed (using a spoon), peel if necessary, shred with a food processor, and store in two cup amounts.
-You can put about 9 sandwich bags full into a gallon freezer bag.

 If you grow zucchini, you may have some extra that you would want to freeze.
 Use a muffin tin to freeze your shredded zucchini into small portions.
-This is a guide about use muffin tins to freeze shredded zucchini.

 It is a good idea to remove excess moisture from your zucchini prior to freezing for a better result when using it later.
 This is a guide about removing excess moisture from zucchini before freezing.